Skip to main content

 Watershed protection actions help humans, animals, fish and plants thrive.

-- Polluted runoff washes into our local waterways causing aquatic life, like fish, to be impaired.
+• Polluted runoff washes into our local waterways harming fish and other aquatic life.

-Watershed protection occurs when all of us work together to take small actions that reduce water pollution.
+Watershed protection occurs when all of us work together to take small actions to reduce water pollution.

 If you have any comments or questions regarding this information, please contact Tessie Prentice, Assistant District Engineer at tessie.prentice@olws.org or by phone at (503) 353-4226.